 I’m not a food blogger per se but I do like to eat and where is better to eat than in Rome?
 It’s home to all my favorite pasta dishes: arrabbiata, amatriciana, cacio e pepe, and carbonara!
 So I jumped at the chance to take part in a Walks of Italy food tour.
-Eating and drinking while wandering the streets of the Campo dei Fiori, a part of Rome I didn’t know at all, was my idea of heaven.
+Eating and drinking while exploring Rome’s Campo dei Fiori was my idea of heaven.

 The morning just couldn’t have started any better.
 I had slept like a bambina in my amazing suite at the lovely Babuino 181, a small but luxurious boutique hotel owned by my friend of at least 25 years the hotelier Alberto Moncada.
 The cappuccino was perfect, the bath huge, the pillows down and what a view…from my private terrace!

 My friend and fellow travel blogger, Murissa of Mad Travel Diaries, met me in the center of the square under Giordano Bruno’s cape.
 His statue occupies the site where he was burned at the stake 500 years ago.
 Bruno had the misfortune to be a 16th century Dominican friar and layman astrologer who claimed that the Earth revolved around the sun.
 Silly him, everything revolves around food in Rome, non?